USGPolytechnic/USG.github.io/docs/Component selection.md

 | PWM    | 2          | 0      | * |
 | ICSP   | 1          | 1      | RE3 |

-**Comment:** This microcontroller meets my needs and allows me to connect the necessary pins for my components that I will be using to ensure I can read humidity and temperature and send them to my teammates.
+**Comment Regarding Feedback:** This microcontroller meets my needs and allows me to connect the necessary pins for my components that I will be using to ensure I can read humidity and temperature and send them to my teammates.
 For further information, you may view Image A below that details what the microcontroller looks like and what pins are being used in my subsystem.
 As you can see, I had additional pins I used as headers, I did not detail them in the needed section as they are not necessarily needed but are useful if I find out later on in the creation of my system that a teammate would like to access my microcontroller or if something goes wrong in wiring.
 I like to attempt to be as prepared as possible for this difficult task.

 ![Screenshot 2025-02-28 221751](https://github.com/user-attachments/assets/7fb9a71e-cc66-4403-8724-e45bcf49031a)